SnoringHampton Roads, VA

 Do you snore at night?
 Does it prevent you from getting a good night’s sleep?

-So disruptive studies have shown similar symptoms as those found in a person with Obstructive Sleep Apnea (OSA).
-The only way to know if a person’s snoring is or is not related to OSA is wisnoring treatment in Poquoson, virginiath a proper, simple medical evaluation.
+Snoring can still be very disruptive, even if it is not related to sleep apnea.
+It can interfere with the necessary restorative sleep for both the person snoring and their bed partner.
+Disruptive studies have shown similar symptoms to those found in people with Obstructive Sleep Apnea (OSA).
+The only way to know if a person’s snoring is or is not related to OSA is with a proper, simple medical evaluation.

 Oral Appliance Therapy is indicated and works very well for patients with primary snoring without OSA.